Central Avenue (Los Angeles): Landmarks and major attractions

 Located on the corner of 27th Street and Central Ave at 2700 Central Ave is 27th Street Bakery, now famous for its sweet potato pie.
 The bakery was initially a restaurant that was established in the 1930s by Harry Patterson and his wife.
 The couple catered to the African-American migrants from the Southern states who settled on and near Central Avenue.
 In 1956, the owners decided to turn it into a bakery.
 The 27th Street Bakery is one of the few remaining African-American owned businesses on Central Ave.
 The bakery has been in the same family for three generations and is currently owned by Jeanette Pickens, the granddaughter of Harry Patterson, the founder of the bakery.
 27th Street Bakery is the largest manufacturer of sweet potato pies on the West Coast of the United States.
 You can now find their pies in retail stores such Ralphs, Albertsons, 7-Eleven, KFC and Louisiana Famous Fried Chicken.
 The bakery suffered greatly after the 1992 LA Riots due to the extreme damage done to the neighborhood.
 Because clientele could not access the bakery for about two weeks, business temporarily decreased.

 From the 1950s to the 1990s, the bakery catered towards the needs of the predominant African-American community.
 Due to the growing population of Latinos/Hispanics in the area in the early 2000s, the bakery expanded their menu to include concha (bread)/pan dulce and empanadas to cater to this new community and also have their menu available in Spanish.
 The 27th Street Bakery is a core part of Central Ave and its surrounding areas and continues to evolve.

 The Central Avenue Jazz Festival is a yearly free music festival held during the last weekend of July along a stretch of Central Avenue which includes the Dunbar Hotel.
 The festival features jazz, blues, and Latin Jazz performed by both well-known and upcoming artists from the area.

+The opening scene of Raymond Chandler's Farewell, My Lovely, published in 1940, takes place on "one of the mixed blocks over on Central Avenue, the blocks that are not yet all Negro."